bataras/ai-shell/README.md

 $ ask when will AGI occur in one line
 Nobody knows — expert forecasts cluster loosely around 2030–2060, with wide error bars and no agreed definition of "AGI," so treat any specific date as marketing rather than prediction.

-$ ask ask what is the meaning of life, the universe and everything 42
+$ ask what is the meaning of life, the universe and everything 42

 $ af "are you sure?"